mawinkler/c1-playground/README.md

 Both guides are basically identical, but since access to some services is different on Linux and MacOS there are two guides available.

-If you want to play with pipelines, the Playground now supports CodePipeline on AWS.
-Follow this [quick documentation](docs/pipelining-on-aws.md) to test it out.
+If you want to play with pipelines, the Playground now supports CodePipeline on AWS and Azure.
+Follow this [quick documentation (AWS)](docs/pipelining-on-aws.md) or that [quick documentation (Azure)](docs/pipelining-on-azure.md) to test it out.

 Lastly, there is a [guide](docs/play-with-falco.md) to experiment with the runtime rules built into the playground to play with Falco.
 The rule set of the playground is located [here](falco/playground_rules.yaml).